Washington Football Team Blasted for Benching Black Quarterback

 The Giants also built Jones an offense that was completely dependent on Saquon Barkley, who is out for the year.
 Haskins has limited weapons as well.
 Though, he still has his #1 wide receiver and his #1 running back.
 Moreover, Haskins is frequently off target and isn’t elevating the players around him.

-Still, regardless, while there’s room for debate on whether Haskins should have been benched, the idea that the motivation was racial or a sign of some racial trend, is absurd.
+Still, regardless, while there’s room for debate on whether Haskins should have been benched the idea that the motivation was racial or a sign of some racial trend is absurd.

 Ron Rivera, the head coach who made the decision to bench Haskins, is of Mexican descent.
 He is not white.
 His quarterback for almost the entire duration of his tenure in Carolina prior to coming to Washington, was Cam Newton, who is black.